jawn/budget/README.md

 - [X] show the file path of the transaction file that was just displayed by detail
 - [X] import all the csv files in a directory, to account names defined by the alphabetical part of the file name
 - [X] add sorting criteria for summary
+- [X] add period selection for summary
+- [ ] bug if an imported file's contains a field in quotes followed by a space bad things happen

 ## how to run the tests